headsetapp/headset-electron/CONTRIBUTING.md

 [here](https://help.github.com/articles/creating-a-pull-request/) is a GitHub doc on it.

-It's best to talk about code and share it early, so you can make a pull request even if you haven't finished - it's much easier to improve once other contributors can see the code!
+It's best to talk about code and share it early, so you can make a pull request even if you haven't finished, or it has errors - it's much easier to improve once other contributors can see the code!
 Just make sure to write it in the pull request message and ask for help.

 To submit a pull request:
 - create a feature branch locally and commit all your changes to it
 - run all the relevant tests (linter and general), fix any issues
 - push them to a feature branch on your fork - if you do `git push origin <branch-name>` GitHub will automatically create a new branch for you
 - go to your GitHub fork, switch to the feature branch and submit a pull request to the main repository